 - Food Recommendation: Warung Bejana is a great restaurant about a ¼ mile (400m) from the temple.

-Make the short journey from Suluban beach to Uluwatu temple (how long is the drive?).
+Make the short journey from Suluban beach to Uluwatu temple (10 minute drive).
 Whilst there was likely a smaller temple in its place before, Uluwatu temple in its current form has origins in the 11th century.
 It’s a gorgeous ancient temple, and the location makes for an extra-special experience.
 The architecture is stunning.

 The temple sits atop a 230-foot (70-meter) high cliff, with a sheer drop off down into the sea.
 It’s a striking site, and the views are out of this world!